Profile

 CURRICULUM VITAE

-Born in Bermuda 22 August 1944; Lerwick (meteorological observatory), Shetland, 1948-53; Luton, Beds., 1953-58; St Albans School, Herts., 1955-59; Malvern, Worcs.,1959-68; King’s School, Worcester,1960-63
+EARLY LIFE: Born in Bermuda 22 August 1944; Lerwick (meteorological observatory), Shetland, 1948-53; Luton, Beds., 1953-58; St Albans School, Herts., 1955-59; Malvern, Worcs.,1959-68; King’s School, Worcester,1960-63.

-Magdalene College, Cambridge 1963-67; London School of Economics 1970-72; Chelsea College, London 1973-80; Heriot-Watt University, Edinburgh 1988-92
+HIGHER EDUCATION: Magdalene College, Cambridge 1963-67; London School of Economics 1970-72; Chelsea College, London 1973-80; Heriot-Watt University, Edinburgh 1988-92.

-A levels (1962): Biology, Physics, Chemistry; BA (1966): Natural Sciences; MSc (1972), LSE: Logic & Scientific Method; PGCE (1974), Chelsea College; PhD (1981), Chelsea College: Social History of Ideas; BA (1992), Heriot-Watt University: Languages (German and Russian)
+QUALIFICATIONS: A levels (1962): Biology, Physics, Chemistry; BA (1966): Natural Sciences; MSc (1972), LSE: Logic & Scientific Method; PGCE (1974), Chelsea College; PhD (1981), Chelsea College: Social History of Ideas; BA (1992), Heriot-Watt University: Languages (German and Russian).

-PhD research in ecology, Cambridge, 1966-67; school-teacher, 1967-78; biology text-book writer and illustrator, 1980s; zoologist, Edinburgh University, 1980-88 (ecology of fleas, evolution of birds on islands); Institute of Cytology & Genetics, Novosibirsk, Feb.-Aug.1991; garden guide (part-time) at Royal Botanic Garden Edinburgh (RBGE), 1993-2002; technical translator, Edinburgh, 1992-c.2012; director of Russian Nature Press (RNP), Edinburgh, 1995-2011; Research Associate in phenology, RBGE: 2002-2015.
+EMPLOYMENT and OTHER OCCUPATIONS: PhD-research in ecology, Cambridge, 1966-67; school-teacher, 1967-78; biology text-book writer and illustrator, 1980s; zoologist, Edinburgh University, 1980-88 (ecology of fleas, evolution of birds on islands); Institute of Cytology & Genetics, Novosibirsk, Feb.-Aug.1991; garden guide (part-time) at Royal Botanic Garden Edinburgh (RBGE), 1993-2002; technical translator (from Russian & German), Edinburgh, 1992-c.2012; director of Russian Nature Press (RNP), Edinburgh, 1995-2011; Research Associate in phenology, RBGE: 2002-2015.

-Botany; cross-country skiing in Germany & Norway; languages & translation; philosophy & history of ideas; political science; Russian/Soviet history, geography, natural history & conservation; climate change; violin making and design; book-binding; illustration (pen/ink, wood engraving); toponyms of UK, Central Asia, Altay & Caucasus; plate tectonics in Kamchatka; museums in Hereford.
+INTERESTS & PURSUITS (some discontinued): Botany; cross-country skiing in Germany & Norway; languages & translation; philosophy & history of ideas; political science; Russian/Soviet history, geography, natural history & conservation; climate change; violin making and design; book-binding; illustration (pen/ink, wood engraving); toponyms of UK, Central Asia, Altay & Caucasus; plate tectonics in Kamchatka; museums in Hereford; ‘Learn Your Leaves’ project at Castle Green in Hereford (labelling two dozen species of woody plants in a hedge to encourage children in particular to learn to identify plants by leaf shape); volunteer in the Oxfam Bookshop.

 It is usually useful to know something about the author of a book that makes demands on the reader.
 ‘Is this author qualified to make such suggestions?
 Why should we take it seriously?
 Who has ever heard of him?’ &c &c.
 And these questions might be justified.
 No one wants to labour over a book and conclude that one’s time has been wasted because the author is patently unqualified to undertake such a task.